All Episodes

 And I've started to feel that we need to participate in this directly and explicitly.

-I don't want to talk about anything other than the salvation of souls and a real and present Jesus Christ, and to talk about it in a way that's not hokey, where I'm not governed by my own fear around money and finances and reputation and power, and where we're not shilling and it's not exploitative, you know.
+And to talk about it in a way that's not hokey, where I'm not governed by my own fear around money and finances and reputation and power and where we're not shilling and it's not exploitative.

-And but like I'm trying away, I'm working in what is clearly a liminal space.
+But in a way, I'm working in what is clearly a liminal space.

-Our situation is changing, it's changing really quickly.
+Our situation is changing.

-And I know that the you know, for the that that how like me to make it sort of selfish, but as well, that's my way of that's where I can measure it.
+And I know that how like me to make it sort of selfish.

 I can measure it where it's hitting me.

-I can see it then.
+I can see it there.

-And that's where I guess ultimately revival starts is with the individual, the actual change, the the realization that I don't want to just keep playing these games anymore, I don't want to keep going back to the systems that I thought were my hope.
+And that's where, I guess, ultimately revival starts is with the individual, the actual change, the realization that I don't want to just keep playing these games anymore.

-In the end, faith's gonna be obedience.
+In the end, faith's going to be obedience.

-I keep coming to things that are quite hard.
+That's what I keep, I keep coming to things that are quite hard.

 Like in the end, faith will be obedience.

-That if you are truly faithful, you'll be obedient, you'll do what you're told.
+That if you are truly faithful, you'll be obedient.

-But because my whole life has been defined by a kind of disobedience, because I don't trust authority, I don't trust that like that comes natural to me.
+But because my whole life has been defined by a kind of disobedience, because I don't trust authority, I don't trust that, like that comes natural to me.

 It comes natural to me to go, you liars.

-But what is being revealed, and what Mark Driscoll's already pointed out is that a revival contained within political systems will be limited.
+But what is being revealed and what Mark Driscoll's already pointed out is that a revival contained within political systems will be limited.

-You're not gonna get a real revival or real revolution, you're just gonna get manoeuvring of one kind or another.
+You're not going to get a real revival or real revolution.

-What's fascinating about this memorial of Charlie Kirk's is how overtly and explicitly Christian it is, and how of course his explicit Christianity is now at the absolute forefront.
+What's fascinating about this memorial of Charlie Kirk's is how overtly and explicitly Christian it is and how, of course, his explicit Christianity is now at the absolute forefront.

-People never more gleefully murder one another than when they believe they're doing it on behalf of their holy father, whether that's modern day Israel or the British and Americans when invading Iraq, you know, but like people get proper up for militant action when they say we're not doing this because of some subjective resort resource argument, we're doing this because it's God's will.
+People never more gleefully murder one another than when they believe they're doing it on behalf of their Holy Father, whether that's modern day Israel or the British and Americans when invading Iraq.

-That's when people get crazy, no watch for that.
+That's when people get crazy, no?

 The only thing you can put your trust in that is truly solid is God.